AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Free tools: securityheaders.com, hardenize.io, SSL Labs.
 	- SAST (Static App Security Testing) tools can also help.
 	- Some of these checks can be automated and put into a CI / CD pipeline.
 - IAST: Interactive Application Security Testing.
-Basically an AI
+Basically an AI / ML agent that sits in your system, monitors it, and reports vulnerabilities.
+	- Advised to use this in a pre-prod environment.
+-

 **What can I do with this?**